How to Win

 Student teams will prepare and bring posters to the CCIC Boot Camp as part of their participation in a national poster session and reception.
 The Student Poster session is traditionally held on Capitol Hill or at the U.S. Library of Congress.
 The poster session location will be shared with the acceptance letters to the finalist teams.

 Teams will be evaluated on the following criteria:

 - Does the team’s poster identify a societal need; demonstrate how the innovation satisfies this need; communicate the innovation’s novelty, feasibility, and viability; and substantiate the innovation’s ability to produce measurable benefits?

-- Do the team’s interactions in a virtual space convincingly champion their innovation’s value and significance; effectively explain the STEM behind, and the uniqueness of, their innovation; make clear how society benefits; express optimism and vision; reflect positively on their team and their institution; and convey a roadmap for moving the project forward?
+- Do the team’s interactions convincingly champion their innovation’s value and significance; effectively explain the STEM behind, and the uniqueness of, their innovation; make clear how society benefits; express optimism and vision; reflect positively on their team and their institution; and convey a roadmap for moving the project forward?

 - Does the presentation clearly identify the societal problem, need, or opportunity that the innovation addresses; concisely explain how the idea solves this problem, and succinctly convey the benefits the idea can or will produce?